wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 Keys in the working set are published to downstream functions in the DAG, such that their first-time accesses to the keys already in the DAG's working set will be redirected to the upstream function's caches to only access the private copy, not a potentially different value in the local cache or the KVS.

+The second consistency model, namely causality consistency, requires that values be propagated properly between functions that are not concurrent (i.e., directly or indirectly connected by an directed path).
+In other words, the data dependency of values must be consistent with the control dependency defined by the DAG.
+Cloudburst tracks dependencies using Lamport vector clock, and only allows a read to happen if the reader's vector clock is strictly larger than a value's clock (I did not quite understand the details in the paper, but I get the general idea of using vector clocks.
+You can find discussion on this matter in many other paper focused on this topic.).